 Apart from telling the correct time it also has a complete calendar powered by the movement.
 That makes it unique among vintage Citizen watches.
 The running seconds are off centered, at 6.
 The date is shown by a pointer while the month and the date are displayed in a twin window on the upper part of the dial.
 The entire face of the watch is very well designed and balanced.
-On this particular watch I think the date hand is a replacement because it is too long, covering the date.
+On this particular watch the date hand is a replacement because it is too long, covering the date.
 On another dial design (for 17 jewels movements) the dates are positioned towards the edge of the dial and a longer date pointer is used.
 In this case the dates are closer to the center so a shorter hand should have been there in the first place.
 Because it is such an old watch I think at a certain time that one was replaced.
 The dial aged beautifully and it is still classy and elegant.
 The “C” logo, and hour markers are golden and applied, the dates are printed in blue, the month and date are black on yellow disks.

 The manual “C” winding movement has 16 jewels and was inspired by the Swiss calibers at the time.
 The winding crown is at 3 and setting the time is done in the second position.
 The seconds do not hack.
 The date corrector is located at 4 while the month and day pushers are at 10 and 2.
+Very intuitive layout.

 As more information will become available on this model I will update the page.
 So far… I can tell you I love the vintage elegant look of this awesome watch.
 The only thing I wish is that Citizen would have placed a moon phase in one of their watches.
 And this particular one would have been perfect for that. 🙂